pediment/serverless-poster-resizing/README.md

 - **Image DPI:** 300 DPI for canvas calculations
 - **Image Format:** Output as JPEG with 100% quality
 - **Scaling:** Never enlarges images, only scales down or maintains original size

+## Infrastructure

+The API Gateway configuration is documented in `api-gateway.yaml`.
+This file is an export of the API Gateway setup and serves as:
+- Documentation of the API Gateway integration
+- Backup of the API configuration
+- Reference for recreating or troubleshooting the API setup

+The infrastructure consists of:
+- **S3 Bucket** - Static website hosting with redirection rules
+- **Lambda Function** - Image processing (this repository)
+- **API Gateway** - REST API endpoint that triggers the Lambda function

 ## License